arunnthevapalan/diabetes-prediction-app/README.md

 # Diabetes Prediction App [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/arunnthevapalan/diabetes-prediction-app/app.py)
 Streamlit Web App to predict the onset of diabetes based on diagnostic measures.
+For a walkthrough of the entire process of building the machine learning web application, [have a look at the accompanying Medium article published in Towards AI.](https://pub.towardsai.net/how-i-build-machine-learning-apps-in-hours-a1b1eaa642ed)

 ## Data